Fundus photography

 Fundus photography involves photographing the rear of an eye, also known as the fundus.
-Specialized fundus cameras consisting of an intricate microscope attached to a flash enabled camera are used in fundus photography.
+An alternative or complement to ophthalmoscopy, specialized fundus cameras consisting of an intricate microscope attached to a flash enabled camera are used in fundus photography.
 The main structures that can be visualized on a fundus photo are the central and peripheral retina, optic disc and macula.
 Fundus photography can be performed with colored filters, or with specialized dyes including fluorescein and indocyanine green.

 The models and technology of fundus photography have advanced and evolved rapidly over the last century.